 Have you heard of Edinburgh’s Little Free Libraries?

 Edinburgh has always had a strong link to literature and you’ll be happy to hear that independent bookshops and libraries are alive and well in the city.
-Recently, in an effort to inspire a new found love for reading Edinburgh’s Little Free Libraries have popped up around the city.
+In an effort to inspire a new found love for reading Edinburgh’s Little Free Libraries have popped up around the city.
 The Little Free Library is a non-profit organization that inspires a love of reading, builds community, and sparks creativity by fostering neighborhood book exchanges around the world.
 The concept of a Little Free Library is quite simple: ‘ Take a Book.
 Leave a Book’.
 It’s an exciting project that we hope to see more of in the future.
 The fun part is each little library has its own personality from elegant to quirky!
 Here’s a guide to help you discover Edinburgh’s smallest libraries!

 We are super excited to have recently joined Edinburgh’s smallest libraries with our very own Little Free Library!
 If you haven’t seen it yet, grab a book, take a stroll along Dundas Street and join in the community.
 If you have good books to donate, we’ll happily receive them and call in to the library if you want to read a new book.
 It’s all free.